prathameshtd/prathameshtd.github.io/_pages/about.md

 social: true
 ---

-I am a first-year PhD student at Rutgers University.
-I am fortunate to be advised by [Prof. Jie Gao](https://sites.rutgers.edu/jie-gao/about/) and be a member of the [Theory group](https://theory.cs.rutgers.edu/).
+I am a first-year PhD student in Computer Science at Rutgers University.
+I am fortunate to be advised by [Prof. Jie Gao](https://sites.rutgers.edu/jie-gao/about/) and be a part of the [Theory group](https://theory.cs.rutgers.edu/).

 My research interests lie (very) broadly in the fields of algorithms and theoretical machine learning.
 My current research involves topics in differential privacy.

-Before joining Rutgers, I completed my Master's in Computer Science at NYU Tandon School of Engineering during which I was incredibly lucky to have the opportunity to work with [Prof. Christopher Musco](https://www.chrismusco.com/).
+Before joining Rutgers, I completed my Master's in CS at NYU Tandon School of Engineering during which I was incredibly lucky to have the opportunity to work with [Prof. Christopher Musco](https://www.chrismusco.com/).
 I obtained my Bachelor's in Computer Engineering from PICT, Pune after which I worked for at HSBC, Pune as a software engineer.

-Apart from work, I enjoy video games, traveling and absolutely love trying different food(cooking and eating).
+Apart from work, I enjoy video games and traveling.
 I also have a new found fondness for hiking.

 <h3>Research</h3>
 *Author names appear in alphabetical ordering.
 Exceptions are marked with* *.   <br/>